david-prv/QuickyPHP/README.md

 ## Contributing
 Please feel free to contribute to this project.
 I am always happy to see new and fresh ideas.
 If you contribute to QuickyPHP, make sure, that you follow the rules as stated in our [code of conduct](https://github.com/david-prv/QuickyPHP/blob/main/CODE_OF_CONDUCT.md).

+To keep the code readable, please read and follow the [coding style rules](https://github.com/david-prv/QuickyPHP/blob/main/CODE_STYLE.md).

 ## Support
 If you like what I do, feel free to buy me a coffee for my work.